Quantum mechanical rules for observed observers and the consistency of quantum theory

+Nevertheless, the question of whether cat measurements are in principle realizable is an interesting one and remains essentially open.
+I offered some arguments why such measurements would be practically impossible, but at the conceptual level it would be desirable to have a proof of their full impossibility, perhaps involving locality, relativity, quantum field theory (which does not even contain strictly factorizable, unentangled states of finite energy) or other physical principles.
+In fact, making the question a meaningful one would require thermodynamics to enter the argument at some level.
+Just as there is no sharp distinction between ``small" (quantum) and ``large" (classical) systems, what constitutes an observer, and thus what is a cat measurement, is equally fuzzy.
+It is often argued (or conjectured) that the arrow of time and the manifestation of consciousness are related to entropy flow.
+In that case, a physically meaningful definition of cat measurements would necessarily involve large systems out of equilibrium.
+The physical realization of operators like $\Pi$ could then possibly be excluded by entropic considerations.

 In conclusion, quantum mechanics is alive and well, still challenging us to understand it to our intellectual and emotional satisfaction.

-It is appropriate to stress that the argument of FR does {\it not} fail in its logic: given the assumptions as stated in FR, their conclusion is valid.
-It is only the (necessary, I argue) modification of their {\it Assumption Q} that invalidates the conclusion.

-The arguments presented here may be applicable to other work on processes with catalytic measurements, related or unrelated to the work of FR.
-As I am not familiar with such work, I can only state with certainty that, to the extent that any argument is predicated on considering the predictions of observers for an event after they have suffered a catalytic measurement, conclusions basen upon such arguments do not necessarily hold.

-The question of whether catalytic measurements are physically realizable, even in principle, is an interesting one and remains essentially open.
-I offered some arguments why such measurements would be practically impossible, and perhaps these arguments can be elevated to a full proof, involving locality of interactions or other physical principles.
-The thermodynamic argument may also be relevant, as it is often argued (or conjectured) that the arrow of time and the manifestation of consciousness are themselves related to entropy flow.

-If we can prove that catalytic measurements can be ruled out, quantum mechanics will become more reliably predictive.
-If not, catalytic measurements will remain in our intellectual playground and may lead to interesting and weird effects, although not to inconsistencies.
+If cat measurements can be ruled out, quantum mechanics will become more reliably predictive.
+If not, cat measurements will remain in our intellectual playground and may lead to interesting and weird effects, and possibly new insights, although not to inconsistencies.
 I am biased for the former, but otherwise remain agnostic.
-0.4cm